Model Context Protocol (MCP)

 Scopes

-Scopes determine which tools are enabled on the MCP server, and is used to control access to different parts of the Merge API.
+Scopes determine which tools are enabled on the MCP server and are used to control access to different parts of the Merge API.
+If no scopes are specified, all available scopes will be enabled.

 Scope format